cybergavin/cc_pagepulse/README.md

 # 🚀 Confluence Cloud PagePulse

-**Confluence Cloud PagePulse** is a secure, containerized web application that evaluates the quality of Confluence pages using a configurable AI model (e.g., GPT-4o).
-It scrapes wiki content from Confluence Cloud and rates it across multiple documentation quality metrics like clarity, accuracy, relevance, actionability, and consistency, returning actionable feedback.
+**Confluence Cloud PagePulse**  is a secure, containerized web application designed to assess the quality of Confluence pages using an **OpenAI API-compatible AI model provider** (e.g., OpenAI, LiteLLM, OpenRouter).
+It scrapes wiki content from Confluence Cloud, evaluates it against multiple documentation quality metrics — such as clarity, accuracy, relevance, actionability, and consistency — and provides actionable feedback.

-Built for internal documentation auditing, this tool empowers technical writers, product owners, and engineering teams to maintain high standards across your organization's wiki content.
+Built for internal documentation auditing, this tool empowers technical writers, product owners, and engineering teams to maintain high standards across their organization's wiki content.

----

 ## 📦 Features